 Let’s get connected!

-We both look forward to the day when our counties are better joined by the Monterey Bay Sanctuary Scenic Trail network.
-Keep the faith, and do more: Show up to celebrate completion of another segment.
+People who bike in Santa Cruz and Monterey Counties both look forward to the day when our counties are better joined by the Monterey Bay Sanctuary Scenic Trail network.

 This Santa Cruzan is a regular in Monterey County.
 Sometimes he bikes from Santa Cruz to the Monterey Peninsula, other times he bikes from Santa Cruz all the way to a typical attraction for these more “serious” cyclists: the Big Sur coast.

 The teens pictured below are Pajaro Valley High students.
 They were on a Project Bike Trip field trip and biked from Santa Cruz County to various points in Monterey County.
 When they were happily biking the Seaside-to-Monterey stretch of the Monterey Bay Coastal Trail, you can tell their instructor was momentarily up ahead, taking a short break from reminding students about stuff like staying in their own lane.
 Not surprising that the students were getting pretty relaxed–the freedom of Class I bike paths makes you feel like you really own it all.

 The next photo is courtesy of Project Bike Trip.